phreeza/manuscript_axon_potentials/doc/manuscript.md

 zone.
 Interestingly, this means that the absolute value of the response amplitude reaches a local minimum just when the number of axonal fibers reaches a maximum.
-To better understand how the anatomical features of the axon bundle and the LFP response amplitude are related, we compared the signed maximum value (meaning the *signed* value corresponding to the maximum *magnitude* of the amplitude) of the LFP (black line in [@fig:bigtree]C) with the difference between the number of branchings and terminations per 200\ µm bin (purple histogram in [@fig:bigtree]C).
-Along the nerve trunk the number of fibers is constant.
+To better understand how the anatomical features of the axon bundle and the LFP response amplitude are related, we compared its signed maximum value (meaning the *signed* value corresponding to the maximum *magnitude* of the amplitude of the LFP, black line in [@fig:bigtree]C) with the difference between the number of branchings and terminations per 200\ µm bin (purple histogram in [@fig:bigtree]C): Along the nerve trunk the number of fibers is constant.
 As the axon bundle reaches its terminal zone, the number of bifurcations increases (purple bars point to the right in [@fig:bigtree]C).
 The increase of bifurcations is followed by an increase in terminations.
 In the middle of the